-One of the main focuses of the Five-Year Review was to review and revise the location of the County's Urban Growth Boundary (as appropriate) for consistency with the Urban Growth Boundaries adopted by the City of Charleston and Town of Mount Pleasant and to better follow parcel boundaries and geographic features.
+During the 2013-2014 Five-Year Review, the County reviewed and revised the location of the County's Urban Growth Boundary for consistency with the Urban Growth Boundaries adopted by the City of Charleston and Town of Mount Pleasant and to better follow parcel boundaries and geographic features.
 County staff coordinated with staff from the City of Charleston and Town of Mount Pleasant when reviewing the location of the Urban Growth Boundaries adopted by each jurisdiction.
-In some instances where differences between the Urban Growth Boundaries existed, the County found it appropriate to revise its Urban Growth Boundary to match those adopted by the other jurisdictions, as described in more detailed below.
+In some instances where differences between the Urban Growth Boundaries existed, the County found it appropriate to revise its Urban Growth Boundary to match those adopted by the other jurisdictions.
 In other instances, the County found the location of its Urban Growth Boundary to be appropriate even when differences with the Urban Growth Boundaries adopted by other jurisdictions existed.
 In such cases, the County requested that those jurisdictions examine their Urban Growth Boundaries for consistency with the County's Urban Growth Boundary during the five-year reviews of their respective comprehensive plans.